SoK: Blockchain Decentralization: Data and Empirical Analysis

 To compare the level of decentralization across different tokens and DeFi applications, we create boxplots, histograms, and time-series diagrams.
 Each instance represents the decentralization index value with a window period of 24 hours.
 The boxplots show the relative levels of decentralization for different applications and application categories.
 The histograms elaborate on the distribution of daily decentralization levels within categories.
 The time-series diagram shows the changes in decentralization values over time, capturing trends and fluctuations due to market dynamics, and aims to illustrate how decentralization is affected by real-world events.

-Figure ~\ref{fig:5} shows that in general, DEX and lending applications have greater decentralization than payment and derivative applications.
+Figure ~\ref{fig:5} shows that DEX and lending applications generally have greater decentralization than payment and derivative applications.
 This is, in part, due to the number of transactions.
 DEX and lending applications have, by and large, more daily transactions because the market has a higher demand for exchanging and borrowing than other motives.
-Figure~\ref{fig:4} shows that the level of decentralization of tokens within each category varies greatly: tokens with a higher TVL ranking tend to be more decentralized.
-This again shows that tokens with greater market demand and utilization tend to be more decentralized.

 In Figure ~\ref{fig:3}, we note that Uniswap and Sushiswap have different starting points than Balancer and Bancor because the former two projects airdropped their native tokens to loads of early users.
 Despite the very decentralized start, these projects tend to revert to being more centralized and attain a similar level of decentralization over time.
-Notably, ~\citeN{campajola_2022_the} document a similar shift towards greater centralization of transactions measured by the average number of addresses per entity, with a few entities participating in a large number of transactions. ~\citeN{ao_2022_are} also note an intertemporal trend of centralization using social network analysis on the DeFi token of AAVE, where transactions have become more centralized over time despite an initial decentralized structure.
-One potential explanation is that most of those who obtained the airdropped tokens will eventually sell their tokens, and tokens will be accumulated by the whale holders.
-That is, regardless of the initial allocation, the token distribution will converge to a similar level.
-This phenomenon holds for lending applications as well (see Figure ~\ref{fig:2}). ~\citeN{cong_2022_inclusion} corroborates with our results, observing that there is a shift from peer-to-peer interactions to more transactions by large players.
-The mechanism behind is interesting to explore further; we leave it for future research.
+Notably, Campajola et al. (2022) \cite{campajola_2022_the} document a similar shift towards greater centralization of transactions measured by the average number of addresses per entity, with a few entities participating in many transactions.
+Ao et al. (2022) \cite{ao_2022_are} also note an intertemporal trend of centralization using social network analysis on the DeFi token of AAVE, where transactions have become more centralized over time despite an initial decentralized structure.
+One potential explanation is that most of those who obtained the airdropped tokens will eventually sell their tokens, and the whale holders will accumulate tokens.
+Regardless of the initial allocation, the token distribution will converge to a similar level.
+This phenomenon also holds for lending applications (see Figure ~\ref{fig:2}).
+Cong et al. (2022) \cite{cong_2022_inclusion} corroborate our results, observing a shift from peer-to-peer interactions to more transactions by large players.
+The mechanism is interesting to explore; we leave it for future research.